Blaradox/dotFiles/README.md

 ## How to

-To configure everything but Zsh use the `install.sh` script.
+To configure everything use the `install.sh` script.
 Make sure to make it executable with:
 ```
 chmod +x ~/dotFiles/install.sh
 ```